anynines/a9s-sample-mongodb-app/README.md

 This is a sample app to check whether the a9s Data Service Automation for MongoDB service is working or not.

-## Install, push and bind
+## Install, Push and Bind

-Make sure you installed GO on your machine, [download this](https://golang.org/doc/install?download=go1.16.darwin-amd64.pkg) for mac.
+Make sure you installed Go on your machine, [download this](https://golang.org/doc/install?download=go1.16.darwin-amd64.pkg) for macOS.

 Clone the repository
 ```